montanarisimone/Semiautomatic-Emergency-Check-List/README.md

 ❗
 *I'm not a computer scientist or java programmer.
 I studied what I needed to create this project, and it works.
 Over time I'll optimise the code.*

+❗
+*I created it to help my local team.*

 Designed to help with emergency management.
 The file includes a check list of things to do and an events log so the operators can use this single file to track everything.